mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 Google Colab or Databricks Notebook.
 Please follow the guide below in your local computer.

 A hosted tracking server is the simplest way to store and view MLflow experiments, but it is not suitable for every user.
-For example, you don't want to expose your data and model to cloud provider.
+For example, you may not want to expose your data and model to others in your cloud provider account.
 In this case, you can use a local hosted MLflow server to store and view your experiments.
 To do so, there are two steps:

 * Start your MLflow server.